 Many public service fields face major workforce shortages in the coming years.
 For many new employees in these professions, low starting salaries and low wage growth make repaying student debt a daunting obstacle.
 For example:

-- Teachers: The United States will need more than 425,000 new teachers by the end of this decade to make up for the wave of retiring baby boomers, according to the National Center for Education Statistics.
+- Teachers: The United States will need more than by the end of this decade to make up for the wave of retiring baby boomers, according to the National Center for Education Statistics.
 The average starting salary for a teacher is $35,672, according to the National Education Association.

-- Police officers: Prior to the start of the recession, starting salaries for entry-level local police officers were as low as $26,600 per year in the smallest jurisdictions and the average overall salary was $40,500, according to the Bureau of Justice Statistics .
-Since 2008, state and local budget cuts have led to staffing reductions in law enforcement agencies across the country, contributing to the financial strain for new and aspiring police officers with student debt.
+- Police officers: Prior to the start of the recession, starting salaries for entry-level local police officers were as low as $26,600 per year in the smallest jurisdictions and the average overall salary was $40,500, according to the .
+Since 2008, state and local budget cuts have in law enforcement agencies across the country, contributing to the financial strain for new and aspiring police officers with student debt.

 - Firefighters, EMTs, and paramedics: As a growing share of new firefighters enter the workforce with post-secondary education, the median salary for firefighters and other protective service workers is $29,205 and $31,900 for EMTs and paramedics, according to the U.S. Census Bureau.

 - Servicemembers: The average cumulative amount of student loan debt for active-duty servicemembers graduating from college in 2008 was $25,566, according to the National Center for Education Statistics.
-There are approximately 1.4 million people on active duty in the armed forces, according to the Department of Defense .
+There are approximately 1.4 million people on active duty in the armed forces, according to the .

 A Toolkit to Help